InRaysee/Multi-Preprocessing-Streaming-Platform-Rebuild/README.md

 ## Modes we provide

-- Multi-path mode - Start not more than 6 identical streams from different CDNs in parallel, and select the appropriate one to display.
+- Multi-path mode - Start identical streams from different CDNs in parallel, and select the appropriate one to display.

 ## Paths we allow

-20 paths of both videos and audios as maximum are allowed.
+20 paths of both videos and audios as maximum are allowed, which can be adjusted in options.

 ## Initial settings we provide

-- Target buffer length - The minimal buffer level we want to keep when streaming, i.e., fetching would start when the current buffer level is smaller than this value.
+- Target buffer length (default: 4s) - the buffer level we want to keep when streaming, i.e., fetching would start when the current buffer level is smaller than this value.
+- Maximal buffer length (default: 15s) - the length of buffers the player keeps, i.e., other older portion would be deleted.
-- Scheduling Interval: 50 ms as default, scheduling timeout for requesting segments periodly.
+- Scheduling Interval (default: 50 ms) - scheduling timeout for requesting segments periodly.

 ## ABR Strategies we use